 Team CAROLINA WIKSTRÖM, ANA GARCIA-AVELLO MENDEZ, KONDYLIA SEFERLI-FRANTZI

 The villa's exterior and interior appearance are shaped by its natural surroundings, while its placement within the landscape is carefully considered.
 Besides the main villa, the project includes a studio, an auxiliary house, and a garage.
 All placements are considered in harmony with the existing environment.

 A continuous pattern of Fir tree panels decorates the facade, allowing openings for windows and doors to follow the rhythm.

 A play between the principles of void and mass is used to develop the villa.
 With gentle movements, the design moves smoothly from empty spaces to solid spaces and vice versa.
 A series of wooden columns runs throughout the entire volume, which is the main tool for these movements.
 With geometric progress, the columns grow longer or shorter but always follow the same pattern.
-They are either the only border element with the exterior or they are complemented by wooden surfaces or glass surfaces.
-The choice of materials also results in natural light being able to enter the villa, reducing once again the boundaries between nature and the building.
+They are either the only border element with the exterior or they are complemented by wooden or glass surfaces.
+The choice of materials also results in natural light being able to enter the villa, once again reducing the boundaries between nature and the building.

 The greenery of the outside is woven into the interior of the villa through the double-height orangery.
 The wood cladding of the façade is reflected in the custom-built furnishing of the interior.
 Further blurring the lines between inside and outside.